AutodeskGames/stingray-docs/source/interactive_help/reference/system_requirements.md

 {{ProductName}} enables developers to deploy projects to Microsoft Windows 7, Windows 8, Windows 10, Apple® iOS, Google® Android®, Sony® PlayStation® 4, and Microsoft Xbox One®.

-See ~{ Supported platforms }~ for additional details on target game platforms, compatible devices and VR SDK kits.
+See ~{ Supported platforms }~ for additional details on target platforms, compatible devices and VR SDK kits.

 ## Web browser